viboes/std-make/doc/proposal/expected/DXXXXR0_expected.md

 	return expect safe_divide(i, k) + expect safe_divide(j, k);
 }
 ```

-but these expressions can not be computed concurrently, we need a specific order of evaluation.
+but these expressions cannot be computed concurrently, we need a specific order of evaluation.

 Waiting for this, the user would define a macro [EXPECT-Macro]